- What goes into my yellow-lid bin?

 - Do you take light bulbs?

-We do not take light bulbs or tubes, however, you can take light bulbs to the Community Recycling Station box in the Wagga Wagga Council Building foyer.
+We cannot recycle light bulbs or fluorescent tubes, however, you can take them to your Council’s Community Recycling Station.

-Recycle your fluorescent tubes and light bulbs at the Gregadoo Waste Management Centre.
+Wagga Wagga Council has a box for light bulbs in their Council building foyer.
+Both fluorescent tubes and light bulbs can be recycled at the Gregadoo Waste Management Centre.